Category: Story

 Step 2: Applying Compression Algorithms

-Why Image Optimization is Critical for Core Web Vitals (LCP)?
+Why Image Optimization is Critical for Core Web Vitals (LCP)

-The impact on your bottom line is real.
-Research from Illustrate Digital shows that a B2B site that loads in one second has a conversion rate five times higher than a site taking 10 seconds.
-Even so, a 2026 report from the Baymard Institute found that 62% of e-commerce sites still struggle with slow visuals, leading to frustrated users and high bounce rates.
+A 2026 report from the Baymard Institute found that 62% of e-commerce sites still struggle with slow visuals, leading to frustrated users and high bounce rates.

 A minimalist comparison showing the direct correlation between page load speed and conversion rates.